jaylogue/pdp1105-console-adapter-v2/docs/pdp1105-console-adapter-user-manual.md

 ## Adapter Settings

 The Console Adapter provides a number of options for controlling its behavior.
-To view or change the adapter's settings, select **Adapter settings** from the Main Menu (key sequence *CTRL+^ S*).
+To view or change the adapter's settings, select **Adapter settings** from the Main Menu (key sequence: `CTRL+^ S`).
 This will display the Settings Menu:

 ```
 *** SETTINGS MENU: